Have a laptop with 8GB of RAM and want to run AI locally?

 memory for VS Code and provide acceptable generation quality.

 GitHub Copilot costs $10/month.
-A local code model is
+A local model for code is

 $0/month and works offline.
 The only question is which model